ryanmcnally93/footballProject/README.md

 ### Unfixed Bugs

-1. Simulate needs to do all the stuff continue does
-2. MatchRatings needs to update with new positions
+1. MatchRatings needs to update with new positions
-3. Table missing on main menu page (This cardmap refactor may fix this, have all 4 cardmaps been refactored now?)
+2. Table missing on main menu page (This cardmap refactor may fix this, have all 4 cardmaps been refactored now?)
-4. Give Tactics CardMap ability to add captain changing, and add a player view button (Broken link for now)
+3. Give Tactics CardMap ability to add captain changing, and add a player view button (Broken link for now)
-5. Make UsersMatch go to tactics or confirm selection before going to MatchFrames
+4. Make UsersMatch go to tactics or confirm selection before going to MatchFrames
-6. Update Bugs
+5. Update Bugs
-7. Write tests
+6. Write tests
-8. Add some images to pages / decorate some things or work on match logic
+7. Add some images to pages / decorate some things or work on match logic

 ### Responsive Design